 A similar logic applies to the Select() methods which take shapes as their parameters.

-The following result can be achieved with the sample code below:
+The result from the image can be achieved with the sample code from Example 5.

 Selection selection = this.radSpreadsheet.ActiveWorksheetEditor.Selection; FloatingImage image = this.radSpreadsheet.ActiveWorksheet.Shapes.First() as FloatingImage; selection.Select(image);

 If you would like to select the second image while deselecting the first one, this can be achieved with the following code:

 Example 6: Select a shape and clear the previous selection__

 Selection selection = this.radSpreadsheet.ActiveWorksheetEditor.Selection; FloatingImage image2 = this.radSpreadsheet.ActiveWorksheet.Shapes.ElementAt(1) as FloatingImage; selection.Select(image2, true);